flyteorg/flyte-demos/flyte_demo/README.md

 ## Notebook Demo

-You can also follow the `demo.ipynb` notebook to run workflows and interact with a Flyte cluster from a Jupyter notebook runtime.
+Follow the `demo.ipynb` notebook to run workflows and interact with a Flyte cluster from a Jupyter notebook runtime.

+## Script Demo

+The `run_model_training.py` script provides an example of how to use the `FlyteRemote` object to run workflows from a Python script.